Completing the Table for Each Function: A thorough look

 Advanced Function Types and Table Completion

 Beyond these basic function types, there are numerous others, including trigonometric functions (sine, cosine, tangent), rational functions (ratios of polynomials), and piecewise functions (defined differently across different intervals).
 The approach to completing their tables remains the same: substitute the input values into the function's equation to find the corresponding output values.
-However, you may need to use calculators or mathematical software for more complex functions.
+On the flip side, you may need to use calculators or mathematical software for more complex functions.

 For trigonometric functions, understanding the unit circle is essential.
-For rational functions, you'll need to be mindful of any values of 'x' that make the denominator zero (resulting in undefined outputs).
+Plus, for rational functions, you'll need to be mindful of any values of 'x' that make the denominator zero (resulting in undefined outputs).
 Piecewise functions require careful attention to the intervals defined for each part of the function.

 Practical Applications of Function Tables